OpenBAS-Platform/payloads/README.md

   - Navigate to the scenarios/ folder.
   - Download the scenario file(s) you want.
-  - In your OpenBAS platform, go to Scenarios > Import button.
+  - In your OpenBAS platform, go to Scenarios > Import button (top right corner).
-  - Upload the JSON file to begin using the scenario.
+  - Upload the ZIP file to begin using the scenario.
   - You can import scenario on your OpenBAS platform

 ![scenario-import](./scenarios/assets/scenario-import.png)